-69 Other amendments (general)
+67 Other amendments (general)

-- (1) This Plan may be amended to include provisions for the following: - (a) managed aquifer recharge, - Note.
+- (1) This Plan may be amended to include provisions for the following: - (a) managed aquifer recharge,

+Note.
 Managed aquifer recharge schemes involve taking water such as recycled water or urban stormwater, treating it and then storing it in aquifers under controlled conditions.
-This water can then be extracted at a later time. - (b) the interception of water before it reaches a stream or aquifer by plantations or other means, - (c) the management of salt interception schemes, - (d) the management of aquifer interference activities, including the granting of aquifer interference approvals, - (e) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (f) the protection of groundwater-dependent culturally significant areas. - (2) This Plan may be amended to give effect to, or in connection with, a determination of native title under the Native Title Act 1993 of the Commonwealth. - (3) An amendment authorised by this Plan is taken to include any consequential amendments required to be made to this Plan to give effect to that particular amendment. - Note.
-For example, if Part 1 is amended to add a new management zone, this may require amendments to other parts of this Plan to include provisions for that management zone. - (4) Consequential amendments may be made to this Plan as a result of an amendment to the Act or regulations. - (5) This Plan may be amended to give effect to administrative arrangements agreed to and put in place by the States in relation to interstate dealings.
+This water can then be extracted at a later time.

+- (b) the interception of water before it reaches a stream or aquifer by plantations or other means, - (c) the management of salt interception schemes, - (d) the management of aquifer interference activities, including the granting of aquifer interference approvals, - (e) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (f) the protection of groundwater-dependent culturally significant areas.

+- (2) This Plan may be amended to give effect to, or in connection with, a determination of native title under the Native Title Act 1993 of the Commonwealth. - (3) An amendment authorised by this Plan is taken to include any consequential amendments required to be made to this Plan to give effect to that particular amendment. - Note.
+For example, if Part 1 is amended to add a new management zone, this may require amendments to other parts of this Plan to include provisions for that management zone. - (4) Consequential amendments may be made to this Plan as a result of an amendment to the Act or regulations.